 The remainder of the paper is organized as follows.
 Section 2 describes the design of the Family 500+ child benefit program and recent political developments in Poland.
 Section 3 describes the data.
 Section 4 lays out our empirical strategy.
 Section 5 presents the results.
 Section 6 concludes.

-3PiS is classified as a populist party according to each major classification scheme of political parties - see, e.g., (Norris, 2020).
+2PiS is classified as a populist party according to each major classification scheme of political parties - see, e.g., Norris (2020), Rooduijn et al. (2019), and Zulianello and Larsen (2021).

 2 Institutional background

 Recent political developments in Poland